lacchain/quorum-network/README.md

 * **21000**: TCP/UDP - Port to establish communication between geth processes.

-* **22000**: TCP - Port to establish RPC communication. (this port is used for applications that communicate with Alastria and may be leaked to the Internet)
+* **22000**: TCP - Port to establish RPC communication. (this port is used for applications that communicate with Lacchain and may be leaked to the Internet)

 ## Prerequisites